Wilhelm von Schütz

 Christian Wilhelm von Schütz (Berlin, 13 April 1776 – Leipzig, 9 August 1847) was a German author.

 Biography

 Schütz was, among other things, a minor Romantic writer, who first became well-known as a playwright (with Lacrimas, in 1802).
-A friend of Ludwig Tieck, he translated from 1822 Casanova's Histoire de ma vie for the 12-volume German edition of the notable memoirs.
+A friend of Ludwig Tieck and August Wilhelm Schlegel, he translated in 1822 Casanova's Histoire de ma vie for the 12-volume German edition of the notable memoirs.
 He also wrote extensively on political and philosophical topics.
-Notably, Joseph Goebbels wrote his PhD thesis paper on Schütz in 1922.
+Notably, future Nazi propaganda minister Joseph Goebbels wrote his PhD dissertation on Schütz in 1922.
 From 1842 to 1846, he was the editor of the Catholic magazine Anticelsus.